 Typically, each party to a lawsuit pays their own legal fees and costs, unless otherwise provided for by contract or statute.
 However, in California, this burden can be shifted from one party to the other through the tactical use of a California Code of Civil Procedure Section 998 offer (commonly referred to by lawyers as a "998 offer" or just a "998.")

-The practical intended result of a 998 offer is shifting the burden of paying a party's costs, but it is mainly used as a form of leverage in pre-trial settlement negotiations.
+Practically speaking, intended result of a 998 offer to shift a party's costs to the other, but it is mainly used as a form of leverage in pre-trial settlement negotiations.
 Note that the CCP 998 offer to compromise cannot be used in pre-litigation settlement negotiations, but only in negotiations taking place after litigation has commenced.

-When 998 offers are considered, the matter of who pays for what costs can be a bit difficult to understand because one of three things could happen:
+When evaluating a 998 offer, the matter of who pays for what costs can be a bit difficult to understand because one of three things could happen: